Vic-Warden/Smart-Calendar/docs/planning.md

 - ✅ Technical documentation

+- 🔄 Split the embedded code

+- 🔄 Improve front-end with React

+- 🔄 Documentation

 ### Wenesday 26/03

 - ✅ See for prints, documentation and pick up my cuckoo clock for the 3D model